Branch Brewery News

-His beers are regularly available in The George, London Stone, Two Rivers, Beehive and the nearby Riverside Club in Staines.
-Also the Barley Mow, Shepperton Green, the Thyme at the Tavern in Chertsey, and the Royal Marine in Lyne (and featuring in impending beer festival).
-The Compasses in Egham has had a few, and the Armstrong Gun occasional, as well of course the Egham USC.
+Thames Side ales are also regularly available in The George, London Stone, Two Rivers, Beehive and the nearby Riverside Club in Staines.
+Also the Barley Mow, Shepperton Green, the Thyme at the Tavern in Chertsey, and the Royal Marine in Lyne (and featured in recent beer festival).
+The Compasses in Egham has had a few, and the Armstrong Gun occasional, as well of course the Egham USC which featured Black Swan Porter at it’s Easter 2017 BeerFest.
 Also bottles on sale in the off-licence next to the Two Rivers, and Cape Wine and Food.

 CAMRA definition of real ale in a bottle is that it is unpasteurised and is not artificially carbonated.
 It is a natural live product which contains yeast for a slow secondary fermentation in the bottle.
 This process provides wonderful fresh flavours and a pleasant, natural effervescence.
 A great hoppy example of this is is St. Austell Proper Job .